Račak massacre: Denial of the massacre

 Kosovo Serb politician Ivan Todosijević denied the massacre took place and said that the story was made up by "Albanian terrorists".
 In 2019, he was convicted of incitement to ethnic, racial, or religious intolerance and was sentenced to two years in prison by a court in Pristina for making the claims.
 The Serbian president, Aleksandar Vučić, supported Todosijevic, claiming that the massacre was indeed made up.
-This was met with stark reaction from Kosovo Albanian politicians and the civil society.
-The president of Kosovo, Hashim Thaçi, said that peace in the Balkans would only be established when Serbia expressed shame, and not pride, when discussing war crimes.
+Kosovo Albanian politicians and civil society reacted strongly against this claim.
+Then president of Kosovo, Hashim Thaçi, said that peace in the Balkans would only be established when Serbia expressed shame, and not pride, when discussing war crimes.
 There were reactions by the former prime minister of Kosovo Ramush Haradinaj, former Kosovar minister of foreign affairs Behgjet Pacolli, and the European Commission.
 The European Commission stated that “Denial and revisionism are contrary to the values of the European Union and are contrary to the project of integration of the Western Balkans into the European Union.
 Sentencing has to be proportionate and take into account all elements of the case”.

 In October 2022, Todosijević's conviction was upheld at his retrial.
 Kosovo's Court of Appeals upheld the verdict in March 2023, but the Supreme Court of Kosovo overturned it in July 2023, acquitting Todosijević of inciting hate.